DCC-EX/website/docs/start/assembly.md

 * An Arduino Motor Shield or compatible
 * A USB-A Male to USB-B Male cable, aka USB Printer cable (or Micro USB for some Arduino Mega clones)
 * 18 to 16 AWG twisted pair hookup wire to connect the CS (Motor Controller outputs) to your tracks
-* A 7-9V DC Power supply with a 2.5mm barrel connector for the Mega
+* A 7-9V DC Power supply with a 2.5mm barrel connector for the Mega (see [Power Supplies](../hardware/power-supplies.md)) for other options.
+You may be able to eliminate this second power supply)
 * A 12V-15V power supply for the Motor Shield (See fig <link> for proper voltage)
 * A 2.5mm x 5.5mm Female DC Plug to Screw Terminal (if you don't want to strip wires on your power supply)